PakistanAI/DS_Weekends/session_1_iter_1/README.md

 If you face any problem, we will have volunteers at the event who you can request assistance from (seriously? you're gonna' do that?
 In the age of Google?
 Khuda ko maano.
 There has to be a name for this special breed of lazy you gotta' be if you still need to ask anybody for assistance.
 Just Google it).

+And seriously, set up everything before you come.
+There'll be around 80 people.
+You expect the WiFi to work?
+Lol!